Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Parents can add a touch of learning to family holidays in Toronto by visiting the Toronto Zoo, the Jungle Cat World Wildlife Park or the Ontario Science Centre.
 Children might also have fun when climbing the CN Tower, with views from one of the tallest buildings in the world sure to be a thrilling experience.

 Lake Ontario takes some of the edge off Toronto's humid continental climate.
 Summer (June to August) tends to be hot and very humid, while winter (December to February) is severe with heavy snowfall.
 The average maximum temperature in January is 28°F (-2°C), while the average maximum temperature in July is 80°F (27°C).
 Rainfall tends to occur throughout the year, but summer, though the sunniest season, is also usually the wettest.
 Autumn is perhaps the best time to travel to Toronto, as temperatures are less extreme than in summer or winter, with mild days and cool nights.

-Otherwise, Lai Wah Heen, Bangkok Garden, 360 and Canoe are among the titans of Toronto's restaurant scene, and are definitely worth visiting.
+Otherwise, Lai Wah Heen, Bangkok Garden, 360 and Canoe are among the titans of Toronto's restaurant scene and definitely worth visiting.
 Tips of 15 to 20 percent are expected for good service.
-City law requires all restaurants, bars and pubs to be smoke-free.

 Located within the sophisticated setting of the Metropolitan Hotel, Lai Wah Heen is renowned for turning the finest local produce into authentic dishes from different regions of China.
 The large menu offers some of the best dim sum in the city, as well as other intriguing options.
 Service is attentive and the food is elegantly served.
 The restaurant opens daily for lunch and dinner.